FirebirdSQL/firebird/doc/README.cast.format.md

 | TZH | Time zone in Hours  (-14 - 14) |
 | TZM | Time zone in Minutes (0 - 59) |

-The dividers are the same as for datetime to string conversion.
+Dividers are the same as for datetime to string conversion and can also be omitted.

 Example:
 ```
 SELECT CAST('2000.12.08 12:35:30.5000' AS TIMESTAMP FORMAT 'YEAR.MM.DD HH24:MI:SS.FF4') FROM RDB$DATABASE;